zahid-sokrio/zahid-sokrio/README.md

 - 📦 Setting up a jenkins pipeline for CI/CD of static website hosted on s3 -

+- 📦 CI of a Laravel Application using Githubaction -

-- 📦 CI of a python application using circleCI -
+- 📦 CI of a Python Application using CircleCI -

-- 📦 Containerizing a ML MicroService and running it over Kubernetes -
+- 📦 Containerizing a MicroService and running it over Kubernetes -

 ##### 🧾 Certifications I have Accomplished